LIVE • 20 FREE CALCULATORS

 Doubling your budget overnight resets the learning phase, causing CPMs to spike and conversions to drop.
 Scale winning ad sets by 15–20% every 48–72 hours.
 It feels slow but preserves performance while growing volume.

-Mistake 5: Using Higher Volume Lead Forms in India
+Mistake 5: Using Higher Volume Lead Forms

 For real estate and high-ticket categories, Meta's Higher Volume Instant Forms generate large quantities of unqualified leads.
 Switch to Higher Intent forms with a review screen and qualifying questions, lead volume drops 40–60% but qualified rate often doubles, improving your cost per qualified lead significantly.